Uninsured / Underinsured Motorist Coverage & Motorcycle Accidents

 Fully 25 percent of drivers in Florida don’t have insurance at all, compared to New York State, in which just 5 percent of drivers are uninsured.

-But the cost of NOT having insurance can be far more costly if you’re ever involved in a crash.
+But the cost of NOT having uninsured / underinsured motorist coverage can be far more costly if you’re ever involved in a crash, as our Fort Lauderdale lawyers can explain.

 If an injured driver is involved in a crash with an uninsured or underinsured driver, there is the option to pursue action against the at-fault driver personally.
 But if the at-fault driver doesn’t have enough money to buy the proper insurance, it’s unlikely he or she has enough assets to cover a court-ordered liability judgment.